 Whether it’s because of an injury, obligations, or something else, you might find yourself in a position where you need to set your instrument aside for a while.
 Unfortunately, storing musical instruments is not simple!
 If done improperly, your instrument could suffer damage or even be rendered entirely useless.
 Therefore, whether you are planning to store it in your own home or a storage unit, there are things you must know to do it properly.
+It you do need to rent a self-storage unit make sure to check the actual unit you will be renting as well as, obviously, checking prices at a few facilities.
+BTW here’s a brilliant price comparison chart to help you out.

 Before storing musical instruments, make sure to thoroughly clean them